Polygalaceae

 The Polygalaceae or the milkwort family are made up of flowering plants in the order Fabales.
 They have a near-cosmopolitan range, with about 27 genera and ca. 900 known species of herbs, shrubs and trees.
 Over half of the species are in one genus, Polygala, the milkworts.

 The family was first described in 1809 by Johann Hoffmansegg and Johann Link.
-In 1896, Robert Chodat split it into 3 tribes.
+In 1896, Robert Chodat split it into three tribes.
 A fourth tribe was split off from the tribe Polygaleae in 1992.
 Under the Cronquist classification system, Polygalaceae were treated in a separate order of their own, Polygalales.
 Currently, according to the Angiosperm Phylogeny Group, the family belongs in Fabales.

 Description

-Polygalaceae are annual or perennial herbs, shrubs, shrublets, and small trees.
-Its zygomorphic, hermaphrodite, bisexual flowers have 3-5 petals and 5 sepals.
+Polygalaceae are annual or perennial herbs, shrubs, trees or lianas.
+Its zygomorphic, hermaphrodite, bisexual flowers have three to five petals and five sepals.
 Its leaves are usually alternate, but may be opposite, fascicled, or verticillate.
-Each flower usually contains 8 stamens, though this may range from 3 to 10.
-They are usually in 2 series.
+Each flower usually contains eight stamens, though this may range from three to ten.
+They are usually in two series.
 The fruits of each plant can be a capsule, samara, or drupe.